-- Undefined Process: You may lack the formalized process to gather the necessary information and break the task into manageable parts.
+Undefined Process: You may lack the formalised process to gather the necessary information and break the task into manageable parts.

-- Participation Overload: You may realize that there are too many cooks in the kitchen without properly assigning tasks among participants to get the job done.
+Participation Overload: You may realise that there are too many cooks in the kitchen without properly assigning tasks among participants to get the job done.

 How To Speed Up the Financial Close Process

 When it comes to improving your financial close, take a step back and plan for success.
 Here are seven steps to accelerate your year-end close:

 1. From Fright to Right: Be Prepared With the Right Mindset